Andereth000/Andereth000.github.io/capstone.md

     std::function&lt;void()&gt; drawFunction;
 };</code></pre>

-    <p>MESH_OBJECT holds properties for each primitive mesh, including a tag (name) of the object, rotation vector, position vector, scale vector, material tag, texture tag, UV scale vector, shader color vector (rgba), and finally passes in the mesh’s unique draw function.
+    <p><code>MESH_OBJECT</code> holds properties for each primitive mesh, including a tag (name) of the object, rotation vector, position vector, scale vector, material tag, texture tag, UV scale vector, shader color vector (rgba), and finally passes in the mesh’s unique draw function.
 These properties can then be passed to the ImGui UI for manipulation.</p>

     <p><strong>Example 2</strong></p>
     <pre><code>void SceneManager::RenderMeshes()